Are Branded Backlinks Worth It? What Google’s Policy Says

 Google’s documentation specifically calls out several practices as link schemes, including exchanging money for links that pass ranking credit, exchanging goods or services for links, and using automated programs to create links.
 Importantly, Google has also clarified that link insertions, meaning adding a link to already-published content in exchange for payment, fall under this same policy even when the surrounding content is genuinely useful and the link uses a natural, branded anchor.

 This is the central reason a branded anchor does not make a paid placement safe.
 If a payment was made specifically to insert a link that passes ranking value, Google’s policy applies regardless of how natural the anchor text looks.
-The safer practices covered earlier in this article (digital PR, contributor content, resource outreach, genuine partnerships) work specifically because the link exists for editorial reasons rather than as a paid ranking signal, which is the actual distinction Google’s policy draws.
+The safer practices covered later in this article, digital PR, contributor content, resource outreach, and genuine partnerships, work specifically because the link exists for editorial reasons rather than as a paid ranking signal, which is the actual distinction Google’s policy draws.

 For any placement where money changes hands specifically for a link, the compliant approach is straightforward: the link should carry a rel="sponsored" attribute, which tells Google explicitly that the link is a paid placement and should not pass ranking credit.
 This protects both the linking site and the brand being linked, and it is the only fully compliant way to combine a paid relationship with a branded link.